Using the H5P Interactive Video Tool

 5. Click the Interactive Video tab to expand options for how the video playback appears to the student.

 This is only for video files and is not supported for YouTube Videos.
-If you are using a YouTube Video, go to Step Three.
+If you are using a YouTube video, proceed to Step Three: Add Your Interactions.

 6. Enter a title that will help contextualise the object if you are grading it or viewing student progress - use something that you will remember easily.